 Please be aware that the process of company formation in Australia does imply the payment of various fees; additional costs can appear from registering an office and other similar aspects.
 As we presented earlier, a local company, including the limited liability company, has to be registered with the Australian Securities and Investment Commission.

 The registration itself has specific fees, which are prescribed by the Corporations (Fees) Act 2001 and Corporations (Review Fees) Act 2003.
 The fees are updated each year, on 1st of July, in accordance with the modifications deriving from the consumer index prices.
-Currently, starting with 1st of July 2020, those who want to set up a company in Australia must pay the following fees:
+As of 1st of July 2020, those who wanted to set up a company in Australia had to pay the following fees:

 - if the company is registered under the Section 118 and if the company has a share capital, the fee is of $506;